AzurAPI/v2/source/index.html.md

   - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>

 includes:
+  - ship
+  - equipment
   - support

 search: true
 ---

 # Introduction
 Welcome to AzurAPI!

-This Page is Edit In Progress, do not refer to this page untill further notice
+This Page is Edit In Progress, do not refer to this page until further notice